Flickinny11/ai-cinema-123/RUNPOD_NAME_ISSUE_ANALYSIS.md

 ## 🎯 SUSPECTED ROOT CAUSE: Repository Name

-The repository name `ai-cinema-test-1` contains "test" which might be causing RunPod to filter it out or not properly index it.
+The repository name has been changed from `ai-cinema-test-1` to `ai-cinema-123` to resolve RunPod detection issues.

 ## 📊 Evidence Supporting This Theory

 ### 1. Repository Name Analysis
 ```
-Current Name: ai-cinema-test-1
+Current Name: ai-cinema-123
 Issues:
 - Contains "test" in name
 - Suggests non-production status